 Like its Costa del Sol neighbours, Malaga enjoys a sunny climate as well as plenty of historic and cultural attractions.

-As the birthplace of Picasso, it’s also a must see for any lovers of art.
+As the birthplace of Picasso, it’s also a must-see for lovers of art.
 If you do want to see Malaga in one day, why not take your pick from the following recommended sights?

 For ease of reference, these have been divided into categories covering museums and galleries, food and drink, cultural and historic sites, outdoor spaces and shopping.